A little about Eric Butler

 I believe the quality of pictures is a function of three things: time, light, and enthusiasm.
 Here’s what I mean:

-Time: For most weddings I need between an hour and an hour and a half.
+Time: for most weddings I need between an hour and an hour and a half for wedding formals.
 It generally depends on whether or not you would like a “First Look” picture and if we can take family and wedding party pictures prior to the ceremony.
 It’s my hope to allocate 15 minutes to family, 30 minutes to wedding party, and 30 minutes to the bride and groom.
 I will always work with my couples and the venue, DJ, and caterer to meet the evening’s timeline.
-My #1 goal is to get you to the party on time!
+My #1 goal is to get you to the party on time.

-Light: The best light is in the hour leading up to sunset.
+Light: the best light is in the hour leading up to sunset.
 Arizona’s light can be harsh, so pictures taken mid-day will not have the same look as those taken twenty minutes prior to sunset.
-Cloudy days help, but those are generally more in the fall.
+Cloudy days help, but those are generally more in the winter months.
 Spring weddings, especially April to June, will be clear and bright.
 As you plan your day and set a time for your ceremony, consider how light will impact your wedding formals.
 For most weddings, a scheduled ceremony start time two hours prior to sunset is ideal.
+As I go through the planning process with my couples, we'll put together a solid timeline to ensure we're at the right place for those beautiful formals.

 Enthusiasm: It’s all about people being there and being ready.
 And, happy to have their picture taken.
 Let’s have fun!